janvanzeghbroeck/urban-emoji/README.md

  The two predictions both recommend appropriate emojis with some overlap.
 Their predictions seemingly haven't discovered Twitter's love for the monkey covering its eyes emoji 🙈.

  Their prediction also include some of the most popular emojis that my model doesn't agree with.
-The 'loudly crying face' emoji, 😭, is by far the most popular emoji on Twitter. 😭 may seem negative, but if we look into my model's the top associated words with this emoji we find the words 'cute', 'like', 'heart', and 'love'.
+The 'loudly crying face' emoji, 😭, is by far the most popular emoji on Twitter. 😭 may seem negative, but if we look into my model's the top associated words with this emoji we find the words *cute*, *like*, *heart*, and *love*.

-It seems that 😭 is more associated more with extreme happiness (tears of joy) than extreme sadness, making it a less-than-ideal prediction for "My iphone screen is cracked".
+It seems that 😭 is more associated more with extreme happiness (tears of joy) than extreme sadness, making it a less-than-ideal prediction for *My iphone screen is cracked*.
 If I had to guess, I would say it predicts only because of it's popularity.

 #### Predictive Results (22 MAR 2017)
 Once the Naive Bayes predictor was running, I tested a collection of short sentences to see if the predictions made sense.
 Below you can see these sentences for yourself and up to 5 predicted emojis.
 The model ended up doing pretty well, but could use more tweaking to make it great.
 Ideas include, more text processing (lemmatizing), more data, and/or other model options (logistic regression).